Cardypro/StructureAnalyzer/README.md

 ## Further notes

 ### Intern SMILES usage
 This program uses [pysmiles](https://pypi.org/project/pysmiles/) writen by Peter C. Kroon - special thanks to him.
-The Program generates network graphs obtained by [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search)ing the ligand and generating a graph with atoms as nodes and bonds as edges.
-Since Pymol isn't able to give information about the bond order pysmiles calculates the bond order from one atom to another.
+The program generates network graphs obtained by [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search)ing the ligand and generating a graph with atoms as nodes and bonds as edges.
+Since PyMOL isn't able to give information about the bond order PySmiles calculates the bond order from one atom to another.

 ### Future steps
 - At the current state there is no way to show the bond length in the generated .mrv-file